renderpci/dedalo/docs/management/maintenace_status.md

     define('DEDALO_MAINTENANCE_MODE', true);
     ```

-    ??? note "Normal state"
+    ??? note "Returning to normal state"
         To revert to normal state set the DEDALO_MAINTENANCE_MODE to `false`.

     Save the config file and Dédalo will enter in maintenance mode.